Updated May 10, 2024

 Check your auto policy coverage

 Do you have enough coverage for accidents and injuries?
 Do you have roadside assistance and towing coverage?
 Does your policy cover car rentals (in case your car breaks down), and if so, do you have enough to actually cover the cost of a rental?
-Call your agent if you have questions.
+Call your Bradish agent if you have questions.

 Consider travel insurance

-Travel insurance covers illnesses and accidents and other trip disruptors.
+Travel insurance can cover certain travel delays due to weather, as well as illnesses and accidents, and other trip disruptors.
 It even covers emergency medical evacuations.
 It can provide reimbursement for nonrefundable lodging reservations and other scheduled, paid-up-front activities, such as tickets to amusement parks and other attractions.
+Read the fine print.
+If you want extra reassurance, you might even consider purchasing a “cancel-for-any-reason” policy.
+Consult your Bradish agent for help finding a policy that works for you.

 A summer road trip is a wonderful way to bond with family and friends.
 It offers a grand opportunity to create exciting adventures and witness awe-inspiring vistas.
 With advance planning and common-sense precautions, your road trip is sure to be an amazing experience, cherished for years to come.
 Best wishes for safe and happy summer travels!